Build a radio telescope

 Security and environmental control

-Radio2Space radio telescopes (except for 230C model) are designed to be functional also in bad weather and windy conditions.
+SPIDER radio telescopes (except for 230C model) are designed to be functional also in bad weather and windy conditions.
 However, the radio telescope has to be parked in Stow position (with the antenna facing the Zenith) when the wind exceed 50 km/h.
-The optional UltraSonic Wind Sensor continuously monitor the speed and direction of the wind and, if the wind speed exceeds 50 km/h, automatically parks the radio telescope in safety position (thus reducing the wind load on the antenna).
+The optional Wind Sensor continuously monitor the speed and direction of the wind and, if the wind speed exceeds 50 km/h, automatically parks the radio telescope in safety position (thus reducing the wind load on the antenna).

-If you like for us to build a radio telescope at your location and you want more info, click here to contact us. |
+If you like for us to build a radio telescope at your location and you want more info, contact us. |

 .